 11) A Ticking Timebomb?

 The Black Sea is a unique sea as it contains Hydrogen Sulfide (H2S).
 The Black Sea is the world’s largest water body containing Hydrogen Sulfide.
 This layer starts about 200 meters below the surface.

 H2S is an environmental pollutant and poses a grave risk to the areas around the Black Sea.
 Bacteria are producing H2S at an alarming rate.
 The hydrogen sulfide-rich waters of the Black Sea pose a potential danger for the surrounding land regions.
 The impact of an asteroid may cause a catastrophic poisonous gas release in the atmosphere.

 Name of Black Sea

 |Country||Name of Black Sea|

 Interestingly a new species, the wart comb jelly has managed to establish itself.
 Something that was initially limited to a few individuals has now created biomass of one billion metric tons.
-A series of chain reaction has occurred due to these seemingly subtle changes.
-Since the species inhabiting the water has changed, its salinity and pH has changed too!
+A series of chain reactions have occurred due to these seemingly subtle changes.
+Since the species inhabiting the water has changed, its salinity and pH have changed too!